Top tech stocks are in correction territory. Here's why - KESQ

 Watch this space: The tech company still posted an underlying loss of £224 million ($310 million) in 2020, raising questions about its valuation.
 The listing is expected to value Deliveroo at more than $7 billion, according to Reuters, but other media reports have pegged the target at up to $10 billion.

-“This valuation of Deliveroo seems eopxcessive for a business which is still many years from profit,” said John Colley, associate dean of Warwick Business School.
+“This valuation of Deliveroo seems excessive for a business which is still many years from profit,” said John Colley, associate dean of Warwick Business School.

 Regardless, the announcement will be touted as a win by the UK government.